Wilfried Martens: Political career

-In 1965, Martens joined the Christian People's Party (now the Christian Democratic and Flemish party).
+In 1965, Martens joined the Christian People's Party or CD&V, (since renamed to Christian Democratic and Flemish).
 He served as the party's chairman from 1972 to 1979, sitting as a deputy in the Chamber of Representatives from 1974 to 1991, and serving as a Senator from 1991 to 1994.

 Wilfried Martens served as Prime Minister in nine coalition governments (Martens I-IX) from 3 April 1979 to 6 April 1981 and 17 December 1981 to 7 March 1992.
 His period in office was dominated by the economic crisis of the 1980s and the state reforms of 1980 and 1988 which set Belgium on a path to federalism.

 He co-founded the European People's Party (EPP) in 1976 and was EPP President from 1992 until his death.

-From 1993 he was President of the European Union of Christian Democrats (EUCD), until its merger with the EPP in 1996.
+From 1993, he was President of the European Union of Christian Democrats (EUCD), until its merger with the EPP in 1996.
 Martens also negotiated with Finnish politician Sauli Niinistö the merger of the European Democrat Union (EDU) into the EPP (formally concluded in 2002).
 The successful fusion of all centre-right European organisations into the EPP – currently the largest transnational European political party with 75 member-parties from 40 countries – is widely recognised as an important achievement of his European political legacy.

 From 1994 to 1998, he was a Member of the European Parliament, chairing the EPP Group.

-From October 2000 to November 2001 he was also the President of the Christian Democrat International (CDI).
+From October 2000 to November 2001, he was also the President of the Christian Democrat International (CDI).

 He re-appeared on the Belgian political stage on 22 December 2008 to help in the 2007–2011 Belgian political crisis.

 Martens held a doctorate in law, a degree in notarial studies, as well as a baccalaureate in Thomistic philosophy from the Catholic University of Louvain.
 He also studied international political science at Harvard University.
 He practised law at the Ghent court of appeal.

 Among numerous national and international distinctions, he was honoured in 1998 with the Charles V European Award for his contribution to European integration.